mcdemarco/prepub/README.md

 You can convert your EPUB directly to Kindle using [KindleGen](https://www.amazon.com/gp/feature.html?docId=1000765211) or the [Kindle Previewer](http://www.amazon.com/kindleformat/kindlepreviewer).
 (Although Amazon now prefers EPUB to mobi, there is still Amazon-specific formatting to consider; another option for that is [Vellum](https://vellum.pub).)

 Defaults files for producing HTML or PDF output with PrePub are also available.
 See the comments in [`html.yaml`](https://mcdemarco.net/tools/scree/prepub/html.yaml) and [`pdf.yaml`](https://mcdemarco.net/tools/scree/prepub/pdf.yaml) for the corresponding command line invocation if you need it.
 Note that Pandoc may require the installation of additional (usually open source) software for some output formats.

+Some Pandoc output formats such as PDF may require supporting programs to produce the desired output.

 ### Examples